EarthScope/rover/docs/commands.md

 the difference.
 Note that the summary is printed to stdout, while logging is to stderr.

-#### Examples
+##### Examples

     rover compare targets.list

-will list the downloads needed to retrieve everything in the given file.
+will list the downloads needed to retrieve everything in the given file (that is not already present in the local store).

     rover compare IU.ANMO.00.BH1 2017-01-01